 Breaking Down the System

 The typical membrane switch assembly consists of laminated layers of polyester, adhesive, electrical circuits, and discreet components like LEDs and domes.
 Including the panel which the membrane switch adheres to (either through screws or adhesive), all these layers have their own physical properties and stiffnesses (kx).
 According to Hooke’s law, the stiffness coefficient kx is the relationship between force applied and distance traveled.
-The diagram below describes how each individual layer has its own stiffness and when summed, creates the perceived system stiffness.
+The diagram below describes how each individual layer has its own stiffness and when summed up, creates the perceived system stiffness.
 The total effective stiffness of your system, kmembrane switch, is the addition of all the individual layers and components.
 The individual layers stiffness values are typically a function of the material properties themselves but can also be impacted by the buttons’ geometry.
 For example, narrowing the width of a membrane switch may increase the force required to trip the switch, making it harder to register a switch closure event.

 Diagram of Membrane Switch Construction